Filippo Palizzi

-Filippo Palizzi (16 June 1818, Vasto – 11 September 1899, Naples) was an Italian painter, known for his rural genre scenes with animals, mostly goats.
+Filippo Palizzi (16 June 1818 – 11 September 1899) was an Italian painter, known for his rural genre scenes with animals, mostly goats.

 His brothers, Francesco Paolo, Giuseppe and Nicola, also became painters.

 Biography

+He was born in Vasto.
 He was the fifth of thirteen children born to Antonio Palizzi, a lawyer, and his wife Doralice née Del Greco, an amateur musician.
 In 1836, he joined his brother Giuseppe in Naples and, the following year, was admitted to the Royal Institute of Fine Arts.
 He began his studies with the professor of landscape painting, Gabriele Smargiassi, but they soon had a falling out, with major disagreements about not only the nature of art, but politics as well.

 As a result, he withdrew from the Academy to attend the private school of the painter Giuseppe Bonolis.

 In 1839, he had his first showing, at the Academy, and one of his works was purchased by the Duchess of Berry.
 His brother Giuseppe, who moved to Paris in 1844, introduced him to the paintings of the Barbizon School.
 In the early 1850s, his talents were recognized by the Academy, and he was awarded a silver medal, with a stipend to study in Rome.

-In 1855, he joined Giuseppe in Paris, where he exhibited at the Exposition Universelle.
+In 1855, Palizzi joined Giuseppe in Paris, where he exhibited at the Exposition Universelle.
 He was there periodically until 1867, when he once again exhibited at the Exposition Universelle, winning a gold medal.

+Filippo Palizzi became especially known for his naturalist animal painting, with rural scenes of goats, donkeys, calves and other domestic animals observed outside the conventions of academic genre painting.

+Within this Neapolitan artistic milieu, Palizzi maintained a close relationship with Francesco Di Bartolo, the Sicilian engraver and painter.
+Di Bartolo gave Palizzi advice and instruction in etching, and later interpreted Palizzi’s animal subjects in his own prints, reworking his repertory of donkeys, goats, calves and stable scenes and contributing to their circulation in print.